-problems instead of referring the student to an appropriately trained professional.
-A sexual or romantic invitation toward or from a student.
-Taking and using photos/videos of students for non-educational purposes.
-Communication Initiating or extending contact with a student beyond the school day in a one-on-one or non-group setting.
+a student beyond the school day in a one-on-one or non-group setting.
 Inviting students to your home.
 Adding students on personal social networking sites as contacts when unrelated to a legitimate educational purpose.
 Privately messaging students by any means.
 Maintaining intense eye contact.
 Making comments about a student's physical attributes, including excessively flattering comments.
 Engaging in sexualized or romantic dialog.
 Making sexually suggestive comments directed toward or with a student.
 Disclosing confidential information.
-Self-disclosure of a sexual, romantic, or erotic nature.
-Limiting communication to what is necessary for educational and/or extracurricular activities.
+Self-disclosure of a sexual, romantic, or erotic nature. necessary for educational and/or extracurricular activities.
 Using District-approved methods for communicating with students.
 Physical Full frontal hugs.
 Invading personal space.
 Massages, shoulder rubs, neck rubs, etc. Lingering touches or squeezes.
 Tickling.
 Having a student on your lap.
 Physical exposure of a sexual, romantic, or erotic nature.
 Sexual, indecent, romantic, or erotic contact with a student.
 Assisting a young student or a Occasionally patting a student on the back, shoulder, or arm.
 Momentary physical contact with limited force designed to prevent a student from completing an act that would result in potential physical harm to the student or another person or damage to property; or to remove a disruptive student who is unwilling to leave the area voluntarily.
 Assisting a young student or a student with special needs with a toileting issue when parent/guardian permission has been granted.